 Do donuts count as a tourist activity?
 Because these are some of the best donuts we’ve had!
 Vortex Donuts offers most of their flavors as yeast or cake donuts (try both, they’re equally fantastic)–and oh, those flavors!
 Their glazes aren’t the standard bland sugary dyes; they taste like their namesakes, from Banana to Raspberry and beyond.
 At around $3 a donut, they’re not the cheapest out there, but make for a delicious, and reasonably priced breakfast.
 Foodies should make sure to include Vortex on their Asheville to-do list.

 You didn’t come to this gorgeous mountainous area without plans to spend time outdoors, right?
 There’s so many wonderful (and free!) hikes in the area, indeed hiking is one of the most popular things to do in Asheville, North Carolina.
 You can even fit in a day hike on the Appalachian Trail!
 On of my favorites is Max Patch, for it’s stunning 360 views and relatively easy hike.
 You’ll actually drive most of the way up the mountain, park your car in the Max Patch parking lot, and take a short hike up to amazing views.

-There’s a wide range of accommodation options in Asheville, from cabins, to downtown hotels, even some pretty swank Airbnbs.
-I don’t have a particular favorite, but Booking.com (they have listings for apartment and cabin rentals as well as hotels) or TripAdvisor (also offering hotels and vacation rentals, plus their extensive property reviews) are good places to start your search and compare prices.
+There’s a wide range of accommodation options in Asheville, from cabins, to downtown hotels, even some pretty swank vacation rentals.
+I don’t have a particular favorite hotel in Asheville, but Booking.com (they have listings for apartment and cabin rentals as well as hotels) is a good place to start your search and compare prices.
 Pictured above is The Inn on Biltmore Estate.